CLOUD “Email, Social Media, Hosting, and Applications” all have a drawback…

 I feel that youtube is not very secure.

 There is little control over the information that is stored on this platform.
 It can be deleted and it may be shared and used to create new services.
 You tube is an advertiser and they are paid not by you but by the advertisers.
-This makes you are their commodity.
+This makes a commodity that they sell to advertisers.

 The YouTube service is a Technocracy to all that use it.
 Youtube behaves through its own Governance as a COMMUNIST form of Government.